YiLaiKezi/Daily-Linux/README.md

       <b>🖐️ Trackpad Magic</b><br>
       If you are on a laptop, GNOME features the absolute best 1:1 swipe gestures in the Linux world.
 It feels incredibly premium and responsive.<br><br>
       <b>📦 Incredible App Ecosystem</b><br>
-      It comes with a fantastic suite of beautifully designed, native apps out of the box (like Nautilus for files) that all share the exact same clean aesthetic.
+      It comes with a fantastic suite of beautifully designed, native apps out of the box (like Nautilus for files) that all share the exact same clean aesthetic.<br><br>
+      <b>🎨 Next-Level Aesthetics</b><br>
+      While it looks solid stock, it becomes dynamic and gorgeous when you tap into community extensions.
+Plugins like <i>Blur my Shell</i> add glassmorphism and stunning blur effects that make the UI look incredibly modern.
     </td>
     <td width="50%" valign="top">
       <h3 align="center">⚠️ The Harsh Truth</h3>